GaloisInc/dioptra/README.Docker.md

 (2) Build and install `dioptra_native` in that environment (3) Install dioptra

 Now, you can start using dioptra to perform FHE analyses.
+Note that you will only need to do this once as a typical user; developers should see the below section about the `devcontainer`.

+You can `deactivate` the virtual environment when you are done, and run `source venv/bin/activate` to restart it.

 ## Dev Container